DataDog/documentation/content/en/synthetics/guide/using-synthetic-metrics.md

 ---
 title: Use Estimated Usage Metrics
-kind: guide

 description: Learn how to use general Synthetic metrics in monitors.
 further_reading:
 - link: "/monitors/types/metric/"
   tag: "Documentation"